Craig Tansley returns to Rio after a traumatic first visit over a decade ago to see if the city has really changed its ways.

 Behind me, Christ looks down on them all from atop his mountain, forest creeps from every crack and favelas hold on for dear life along sheer mountain passes; no city on Earth tilts and teeters like Rio.

 Warmed by the Brazilian sun, and with the smell of salt filling my nostrils, I can’t help it, I get sentimental.
-And the only teenagers who wait to rob me today are the ones charging tourist prices for green coconuts and Coca Cola along the
+And the only teenagers who wait to rob me today are the ones charging tourist prices for green coconuts and Coca Cola along the mile-long beachside promenade.

 LAN operates daily flights from Sydney to Santiago, Chile, (via Auckland) with onward connections to Rio with TAM Airlines.